broddo-baggins/offlinio/README.md

 ### Our Solution

-Offlinio bridges this gap by creating a **legal, automated, and seamless** offline experience that works within existing legal frameworks while leveraging services you already use.
+Offlinio bridges this gap by creating a **legal, automated, and seamless** offline experience that works within existing legal frameworks while leveraging services you already use. **Now with universal platform support** - the same addon works identically across Desktop, Mobile, Web, and Android TV platforms.

 ---